thehxdev/dsa/data-structures/vector/README.md

 #### `vec_set`

-Change an existing element's value to a new value.
+Update an element to a new value.
 If given `idx` (index) is out of range, do nothing.

 - Args:
     - `vector_t *vec`: pointer to a vector